Duzzuti/passwd-manager/docs/api.md

         <br/><br/>
     1. if the file is empty (`isFileEmpty()`) you have to create a new dataheader for this file (`createDataHeader()`)
         1. you provide a master password for this file
-        1. you provide settings for the dataheader (see docs/dataheader.md for more information)
+        1. you provide settings for the dataheader (see [dataheader](dataheader.md#dataheadersettings) for more information)
-        1. for `DataHeaderSettingsIters` you can also use a timeout (see [dataheader.md](dataheader.md) for more information)
+        1. for `DataHeaderSettingsIters` you can also use a timeout (see [dataheader](dataheader.md#dataheadersettings) for more information)
         - this changes the state from `FILE_SELECTED` to `DECRYPTED`
     <br/><br/>

     1. if the file is not empty you have to verify the password of the file (`verifyPassword()`)
-        1. you provide the password that the user entered
+        1. you provide the master password for that file
-        1. the password will be checked with the chainhash of the dataheader
+        1. the password will be checked with the chainhash of the dataheader (see [dataheader](dataheader.md#how-does-the-data-header-work) for more information)
         1. the checking could take a very long time, you can provide a `timeout` (in ms) for this action (`recommended`)
-        1. if the password is correct the password hash will be saved in the api object
+        1. if the password is correct the password hash will be saved in the API object
         - this changes the state from `FILE_SELECTED` to `PASSWORD_VERIFIED`
 <br/><br/>